 UMMA’s collection of nearly 20,000 works of art is available for the teaching and research needs of all higher education instructors and researchers.
-In addition to guided and self-guided tours of the museum’s galleries and temporary exhibitions, UMMA is equipped with object study classrooms and study cases that allow us to display selected artworks specifically for class or research visits.
+In addition to guided and self-guided tours of the Museum’s galleries and temporary exhibitions, UMMA is equipped with Study Rooms and Study Cases that allow us to display selections of artworks specifically for class or research visits.

 Our dedicated staff in the Curatorial Research Center are available to help you determine what facilities best suit your needs and to assist you in making the necessary arrangements.
-Please contact the Mellon Manager of Academic Outreach & Teaching, David Choberka, or the Mellon Academic Outreach Collections Assistant, for assistance.
+Please contact the Mellon Manager of Academic Outreach and Teaching, David Choberka, or the Mellon Academic Outreach Collections Assistant, Amy Passiak, for assistance.

 UMMA can help U-M instructors organize self-guided tours for their classes or arrange tours guided by our well-trained docent corps, education department staff, or UMMA curators.